Reducing OOM in ML Pipelines with Parquet + PyArrow + Streaming Standardization

 This keeps peak memory stable and much lower.

-Both paraquet and pyarrow are highly compatible with pandas and polars.
+Both Parquet and PyArrow are highly compatible with pandas and Polars.

 The flow I generally use is: